nwjlyons/gmail-expand-all/README.md

 Press Alt+A to expand or collapse a Gmail conversation thread.

-To change the keyboard shortcut click "Keyboard shortcuts" on the [extensions page](chrome://extensions/).
+To change the keyboard shortcut click "Keyboard shortcuts" on the extensions page (chrome://extensions/).